-I scissor (or use the trim knife) under the ear, lift it up !
+I scissor under the ears, lift it up !
 But only there and under the tail with the scissor, and under the paws !

 the rest is done with your fingers or a trimknife to get a grip - and remember the chalk !